Revealing emergent human-like conceptual representations from language prediction: Materials and Methods

 \subsection{Details on deriving conceptual representations}

 We used data from the THINGS database~\citep{hebart_things_2019} to probe LLMs' conceptual representations via the reverse dictionary task.
-The dataset includes 1,854 concrete and nameable object concepts, paired with their WordNet synset IDs, definitional descriptions, several linked images and category membership labelled by humans.
-The concepts and images were selected to be representative of everyday objects commonly used in American English, providing a useful testbed for analysing model representations.
+The dataset includes 1,854 concrete and nameable object concepts, paired with their WordNet synset IDs, definitional descriptions, several linked images and human-labeled category membership.
+The concepts and images were selected to be representative of everyday objects commonly used in American English, providing a useful testbed for analyzing model representations.
+The dataset is available at \url{https://osf.io/jum2f/}.
 To assess the generality of our results, we extended our analysis to a broader range of descriptions and concepts.
-Specifically, (1) we tested LLMs' generalizability across different word classes (nouns, verbs, adjectives and adverbs), age-of-acquisition, and degrees of concreteness using a broader set of 21,402 concepts.
-The concepts were selected from the intersection of the three datasets: age-of-acquisition~\citep{kuperman_aoa_2012}, concreteness~\citep{brysbaert_concreteness_2014} and Wordnet~\citep{fellbaum_wordnet_1998}.
-(2) We evaluated the consistency of LLMs' predictions using three additional distinct definitional descriptions for each of the 1,854 THINGS concepts, which were generated by GPT-3.5 and manually checked for diversity (see Supplementary Information SI 2.1 for details).
+Specifically, (1) we tested LLMs' generalizability across a broader set of 21,402 concepts, spanning different word classes (nouns, verbs, adjectives and adverbs), age-of-acquisition~\citep{kuperman_aoa_2012}, and degrees of concreteness~\citep{brysbaert_concreteness_2014}, all intersecting with Wordnet~\citep{fellbaum_wordnet_1998}.
+(2) We evaluated LLMs' prediction consistency using three additional distinct definitional descriptions for each THINGS concept, which were generated by GPT-3.5 and manually checked for diversity (see \textit{SI Appendix}, section~\ref{si:methods-gpt-desc} for details).
 (3) We examined LLMs' sensitivity to linguistic structure by introducing varying degrees of word order permutations to the query descriptions.
-We shuffled $30\%$, $60\%$ and $100\%$ of the words in the query descriptions from the THINGS database and reinserted them into the original text.
+We shuffled $30\%$, $60\%$ and $100\%$ of the words in the query descriptions and reinserted them into the original text.